rook/rook/design/object-bucket/object-bucket.md

 ## Looking Forward

-- Resource Quotas cannot yet be defined for CRDs.
-This limits admin control over how many buckets can be created per object store.
-An operator could be made configurable (via ConfigMap) to cap the number of buckets per object store.
-A PR exists for enabling quotas on CRDs (https://github.com/kubernetes/kubernetes/pull/72384).
-If it is merged into Kubernetes, a ResourceQuota example should be defined for OBCs.
+- The bucket lib does not enforce Resource Quotas because quota are not yet supported for CRDs.
+A [PR](https://github.com/kubernetes/kubernetes/pull/72384) exists for enabling quotas on CRDs.

 - Custom Bucket and Object policies are not defined for OBCs.
 Currently all user keys will have Object PUT/GET/DELETE and object policy setting permissions.
 It would be useful to allow users to link secondary keys with a subset of these permissions to buckets.